ADGEfficiency/dsr-rl/PITCHME.md

 ### Recap

 How does reinforcement learning break iid?
+- ?
+- ?

+What is the credit assignment problem?
+- ?

+An MDP is composed of two objects & three signals - what are they?
+- ?
+- ?

+What is off-policy learning?
+- ?

+Why do we discount future rewards?
+- ?
+- ?

+---
+### Recap

+How does reinforcement learning break iid?
 - we don't sample experience indepdently - sampling biased by the agent & environmentt
 - our experience is not independent - based on trajectory in the MDP